FAU-LAP/NOMAD-CAMELS/docs/source/doc/tutorials/quick_start_plots.md

 A finished plot configuration (without a fit) could look like this for example
 ![img_51.png](images/img_51.png)
 ## 2. Run Protocol with Plots
-If you then run the protocol the plot is displayed and updated live.
+If you then run the protocol the plot is displayed and updated for every new data point that is measured.

 ```{image} img_52.png
 :width: 80%
 ```

+> &#9888; For very fast measurements the plotting can be too slow and cause crashes.
+So especially when dealing with pure software instruments with very low communication times it might help to add a wait time in the protocol.\
-> &#9888; To get this plot you have to modify the protocol from [before](https://fau-lap.github.io/NOMAD-CAMELS/docs/Tutorials/quick_start/quick_start_protocols.html#13-sweeping-using-a-for-loop-step) by adding a small `Wait` time of `0.1` seconds as the internal software sweep is too fast for the plot to follow.\
+Here to get this plot you have to modify the protocol from [before](https://fau-lap.github.io/NOMAD-CAMELS/docs/Tutorials/quick_start/quick_start_protocols.html#13-sweeping-using-a-for-loop-step) by adding a small `Wait` time of `0.1` seconds as the internal software sweep is too fast for the plot to follow.\
 > ![img_53.png](images/img_53.png)